airbytehq/terraform-provider-airbyte/docs/resources/destination_aws_datalake.md

 ### Optional

 - `definition_id` (String) The UUID of the connector definition.
 One of configuration.destinationType or definitionId must be provided.
+Requires replacement if changed.

 ### Read-Only